Levels of learning Polish

 You can achieve this goal after the first 7 sublevels.

-From zero to level B1.1, you will need a total of 14 months of learning in a standard course or 6 months in an intensive course.
+From zero to level B1.1, you will need a total of 14 months of learning in a standard course.

 Within our Level System to Polish Fluency, you’ll finish the B2 level after 12 sub-levels.